sonina-marina/Investment-Portfolio-Optimization/README.md

     * Compare different optimized portfolios.
     * Use the results to better understand the relationship between risk and return.

+## What I’ve Already Done

+The project includes an interactive interface built with Streamlit.
+Users can select stocks from a limited set of available assets (the selection is intentionally limited as this is an educational project), set a Risk-free rate, and run the portfolio optimization.

+The application calculates the optimal portfolio weights and displays the main portfolio metrics.
+The results are presented together with a chart that visualizes the portfolio and its performance.

 ## Financial Theory

 The theoretical part of the project is based on concepts from modern portfolio theory, including: